10 Commandments of Getting Online Reviews for Your Business

 - Don’t solicit reviews in bulk.
 Google says this specifically.

 - Reuse positive reviews.
-Re-purpose your positive reviews on your website and other branding materials as testimonials and customer quotes.
+Re-purpose your positive feedback on your website and other branding materials as testimonials and customer quotes.

 - Provide good customer service.
-This makes it easy for people to want to leave good reviews, which is the simplest way to review success.
+This makes it easy for people to want to leave good comments about your business, which is the simplest way to review success.

 You may be tempted to break the rules and do whatever you can to get reviews, but break Google’s policies and you could have all your hard work removed.
 We encourage you to do the hard, honest work and let people speak the truth about your business.